Chile Announces a ‘State of Catastrophe’

 The regional death toll rose to 14 after Costa Rica reported its first COVID-19 fatality.

-Five others were killed in a mass prison breakout after Venezuelan authorities banned family visits to prevent possible contagion, Zulia state Gov. Omar Prieto said.
+Five others were killed in a mass prison breakout after Venezuelan authorities banned family visits to prevent possible contagion, Zulia state Governor Omar Prieto said.

 A 61-year-old Italian tourist became the first person to die of the disease in Cuba, the health ministry said.